module-federation/core/packages/nextjs-mf/README.md

 ```

-4. Use react.lazy or low level api to import remotes.
+4. Use react.lazy, low level api, or require/import from to import remotes.

 ```js
 import React, {lazy} from 'react';